brendanlu/tred/README.txt

 Future
 ------
-We have placed a heavy emphasis on mathematical interpretability of the source code and computational efficiency (within the constraints of our dependencies) to fit within highly iterative machine-learning and statistical analysis workflows.
+New experimental methods may be added to tred.

-New experimental methods may also be added to tred.
 Users are highly encouraged to visit the GitHub site, and open issues.
-We are very interested in optimizing the efficiency of the existing implementations if the need arises.
+We are very interested in optimizing the efficiency of the existing implementations, or providing support for more general Python array frameworks - if needs arise.